 We have minimal experience manufacturing our product candidates on a large clinical or commercial scale and have no manufacturing facility.
-We are currently dependent on a single third party manufacturer for the manufacture of mavorixafor, the active pharmaceutical ingredient, or API, and a single manufacturer of mavorixafor finished drug product capsules.
+We are currently dependent on a single third party manufacturer for the manufacture of mavorixafor, the active pharmaceutical ingredient ("API"), and a single manufacturer of mavorixafor finished drug product capsules.
 If we experience problems with these third parties, the manufacturing of mavorixafor could be delayed, which could harm our results of operations.

 We do not own or operate facilities for the manufacture of mavorixafor or any other product candidate.
 We currently have no plans to build our own clinical or commercial scale manufacturing capabilities.
-We currently work exclusively with one manufacturer for the production of mavorixafor, the active pharmaceutical ingredient, or API, and a single manufacturer of mavorixafor finished drug product capsules.
+We currently work exclusively with one manufacturer for the production of mavorixafor, the API, and a single manufacturer of mavorixafor finished drug product capsules.
 We cannot guarantee that these third parties will continue to perform their contractual duties in a timely and satisfactory manner as a result of the ongoing COVID-19 pandemic, which could negatively impact our supply chain activities and our clinical supply.
+While we believe we have adequate supply into 2022, this projection may be proven incorrect.